avelasco920/stock-overflow/README.md

 + Users have the ability to toggle over various time frames (1 Day, 1 Week, 1 Month, 3 Months, 1 Year, 5 Years)
 The MomentJS Javascript library was utilized to parse the data based on specific time frames.
-+ Users also have the ability to check the closing prices for the day/minute as they hover over the graph
++ Users have the ability to check the closing prices for the day/minute as they hover over the graph
-+ The graph also changes color based on whether the company has a positive or negative change in value.
++ The graph changes color based on whether the company has a positive or negative change in price value for the specific time frame

 ![Data Visualization](https://github.com/avelasco920/stock-overflow/blob/master/wireframes/Chart.gif?raw=true)